cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 ### Prepare candidate store keys

 Your keeper has access to a transient store.
 Define the keys by which elements will be accessed in it.
-Taking inspiration from checkers' stored games use of prefixes and their use in the `GetAllStoredGame` function, you prepare prefix keys for the values in a new `types/key_candidate.go` file:
+Taking inspiration from checkers' stored games use of prefixes and their use in the `GetAllStoredGame` function, prepare prefix keys for the values in a new `types/key_candidate.go` file:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/x/leaderboard/types/key_candidate.go#L9-L23]
 const (